What Salon Owners Need to Know:

 - Federal law requires that employers provide protection against workplace hazards for their employees.

-- New York City’s Paid Sick Leave Law requires employers to provide leave so employees can care for themselves or their families, regardless of their immigration status.
+- New York City’s Paid Safe and Sick Leave Law requires employers to provide leave so employees can care for themselves or their families, regardless of their immigration status.
 If you have 5 or more employees, you must provide paid leave.
 If you have 1-4 employees, you must also provide leave and this leave can be unpaid.
 For more information, go to www.nyc.gov/paidsickleave or call 311.
 You can receive assistance in many languages.

-- It is illegal to retaliate against employees who exercise their rights under the Paid Sick Leave Law.
+- It is illegal to retaliate against employees who exercise their rights under the Paid Safe and Sick Leave Law.
 If it is determined that you retaliated against an employee, you may be responsible for lost wages and benefits, fines, and may have to rehire an employee who has been unlawfully terminated.

 - You can also access many services, such as free business courses, free legal services, free help understanding laws and rules, and ways in which to recruit workers, by visiting www.nyc.gov/nycbusiness or calling 311.
 You can receive assistance in many languages.